pedrolpin4/pedrolpin4/README.md

 ## 🚀 About Me

 I'm a software engineer from Brazil 🇧🇷 with 4+ years of experience in backend and data engineering.
+I'm currently working at [Black & White Zebra](https://bwz.com/) in their AI and Data Applications.

-I currently lead backend and data infrastructure projects at [Mecanizou](https://www.mecanizou.com.br/), where I’ve built scalable systems to process and serve millions of records and tens of thousands of daily requests.
+Previously, I led backend and data infrastructure projects at [Mecanizou](https://www.mecanizou.com.br/), where I’ve built scalable systems to process and serve millions of records and tens of thousands of daily requests.

 I'm passionate about building efficient architectures, solving complex data problems, and occasionally diving into frontend to show off my love for CSS.
 I’m fluent in English (C2) and actively looking for engineering opportunities where I can make an impact!